A Patient’s Guide to Reverse Shoulder Arthroplasty

 The most common reason for undergoing shoulder replacement surgery is osteoarthritis.
 Osteoarthritis is caused by the degeneration of the joint over time, through wear and tear.
 Osteoarthritis can occur without any injury to the shoulder, but that is uncommon.
 Because the shoulder is not a weight-bearing joint, it does not suffer as much wear and tear as other joints.
 Osteoarthritis is more common in the hip and knee.

 A shoulder joint without an intact rotator cuff may still function relatively well.
-Some patients will have weakness, some pain and may not be able to completely raise the arm.
-But, they get by without their rotator cuff fairly well.
-There are many people who choose not to have surgery to repair a rotator cuff tear and will simply live with the limitations.
-Patients with massive rotator cuff tears may not be able to lift the arm without significant pain and weakness.
+However, patients with massive rotator cuff tears may not be able to lift the arm without significant pain and weakness.
 When the arm cannot be lifted, this is called a pseudoparalytic shoulder.

 The shoulder needs a functioning rotator cuff to remain stable as well as to create a joint capsule to hold the joint fluid that lubricates the joint.
 Over time, a shoulder without an intact rotator cuff becomes arthritic – the shoulder joint wears out due to the abnormal motion, the instability, and lack of lubrication from the joint fluid.
 This type of wear and tear arthritis in the shoulder is called (rotator) cuff tear arthropathy.